Screening and Diagnosis

 Since symptoms may not appear – or be obvious – for some time, it's important to discuss unusual symptoms with your doctor and take part in routine screenings.

-If you or a loved one are diagnosed with a GI cancer, our team of doctors and other healthcare professionals are here, ever step of the way.
+If you or a loved one are diagnosed with a GI cancer, our team of doctors and other healthcare professionals are here, every step of the way.

 At Cancer Centers of Colorado, our specialists are skilled in treating all types of gastrointestinal cancers, including: